architecttr/Aegis-Toolkit/docs/cleanup_jobs.md

 * **Localization:** All user-facing strings are fully localized.

 ## Quota & Responsiveness Strategy
-* Cleanup work requests are marked as **expedited** with `OutOfQuotaPolicy.RUN_AS_NON_EXPEDITED_WORK_REQUEST` so they start promptly but gracefully fall back to regular background execution when quotas are exhausted.
+* Cleanup jobs run as standard background work with determinate progress notifications, avoiding any foreground service type.
-* When more than 100 file paths are queued, the app splits them into sequential `FileCleanupWorker` requests.
-This keeps each input set below WorkManager's 10 KB limit and avoids hitting expedited quotas while still processing large batches quickly.
+* When more than 100 file paths are queued, the app splits them into sequential `FileCleanupWorker` requests to stay under WorkManager's 10 KB limit while still processing large batches efficiently.

 ## Developer and Contributor Guidelines
 * Persist job IDs to DataStore immediately after enqueuing.